CMS modified NCD 169 governing home oxygen coverage, effective March 7, 2026. Here's what billing teams need to do.

 CMS Home Oxygen Coverage Criteria and Medical Necessity Requirements 2026

-Medical necessity under NCD 169 starts with a clinical test ordered and evaluated by the treating practitioner.
-That test is almost always an arterial blood gas (ABG) measurement — specifically the partial pressure of oxygen, or PO2.
-Ear or pulse oximetry is also acceptable, but only when the treating practitioner orders it, evaluates it, and either supervises it directly or a qualified lab provider performs it.
+Home oxygen billing stands or falls on the qualifying test.
+CMS requires a clinical test ordered and evaluated by the treating practitioner.
+The standard test is an arterial blood gas measuring the partial pressure of oxygen (PO2).
+Ear or pulse oximetry is also acceptable, but only when ordered and evaluated by the treating practitioner and performed under their supervision — or performed by a qualified provider or supplier of laboratory services.

-Timing of Qualifying Tests
+Timing the Qualifying Test

 Group I Coverage Criteria